SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Functions.md

     return "Hello \(person)!
 Glad you could visit from \(hometown)."
 }
 print(greet(person: "Bill", from: "Cupertino"))
 // 打印 "Hello Bill!
-Glad you could visit from Cupertino."
+Glad you could visit from Cupertino."。
 ```

 <!--